-This paper describes the design and construction of a test-bed for prototyping of embedded face detection and recognition algorithms.
-The test-bed is called the PITS (Portable Interactive Terrorist Identification System), it makes use of a hand-held device called the Sharp Zaurus.
+This paper describes the design and construction of a prototype for embedded face detection and recognition algorithms.
+The test-bed is called the PITS (Portable Interactive Terrorist Identification System).
+It makes use of a hand-held device called the Sharp Zaurus.
 The embedded device has a processor, camera, color display, and wireless networking.
-This system is different from existing systems because of its embedded information technologies.
+This system is different from existing systems because of its embedded nature and its' use of Java technologies.
 The embedded device performs both detection and recognition.
 We present a skin color approach in the YCbCr color space for fast and accurate skin detection.
-We then process this image using a combination of morphological operators and elliptical shape of faces to segment faces from the other skin colored regions in an image.
+We then process this image using a combination of morphological operators and elliptical shape of faces to segment faces from the other skin colored regions.
 An eigenface algorithm processes the segmented faces and matches the face to a face database.